kylegontjes/GeneScreener/README.md

 # Gene Screener

-Snakemake to quickly screen gene presence in genes.
+Snakemake to screen gene presence in genes quickly.

 The current version (8/23) is set to run blastn using a set database on a collection of one or more isolates.
 However, this pipeline can altered to run any flavor of blast.